jxnl/blog/docs/writing/posts/no-potential.md

 And here's the truth - if we're living this way, truly pursuing our own potential, we can't afford to stand around at basecamp either.
 Waiting for others to pack their bags and gather their courage.
 We need to be on the trail.
 Because that's where we'll find our true companions - not in the comfortable conversations about what could be, but in the breathless exchanges between climbers passing on the path alive with purpose.

 They don't need someone to see their potential - they're too busy staring down the path, watching their step, moving forward in a state of constant becoming.

+So, what does this mean for you?
+Think of these people you're always waiting on, and trying to help.
+Is the potential you see in them a projection of your own potential?
+Or have they taken action already?